-ESMA agrees that the consensus over how to determine the obligating event in the specific context of levies charged by public authorities that operate in a specific market is in accordance with IAS 37 - Provisions, Contingent Liabilities and Contingent Assets.
-However, ESMA believes that the set of circumstances regarding the levies is not distinct enough to justify an interpretation.
+ESMA agrees with EFRAG that the consensus over how to determine the obligating event in the specific context of levies charged by public authorities that operate in a specific market is in accordance with IAS 37 - Provisions, Contingent Liabilities and Contingent Assets.
+However, contrary to EFRAG, ESMA believes that the set of circumstances regarding the levies is not distinct enough to justify an interpretation.